stashed/stash/docs/guides/monitoring/builtin.md

 # Monitoring Stash with builtin Prometheus

-This tutorial will show you how to configure [official Prometheus](https://github.com/prometheus/prometheus) server to monitor Stash backup and recovery operations as well as Stash operator.
+This tutorial will show you how to configure builtin [Prometheus](https://github.com/prometheus/prometheus) scrapper to monitor Stash backup and recovery operations as well as Stash operator.

 ## Before You Begin